go-gorm/gorm.io/pages/docs/many_to_many.md

 ## Override Foreign Key

-For a `many2many` relationship, the join table ownes the foreign key which reference two models, for example:
+For a `many2many` relationship, the join table owns the foreign key which references two models, for example:

 ```go
 type User struct {